 For the production of topographic reliefs, opaque white vinyl plastic sheets, printed with the map of the corresponding area are formed by means of a vacuum-forming machine.
 Thereby, the plastic sheet is placed over the reproduction mould, in such a way that form and sheet are joined together airtight.
 Then a radiant heater is placed above the plastic for about 10 seconds, heating the vinyl sheet to about 50-60 °C. Then, vacuum is applied pressing the sheet on the terrain model.
 After a few seconds of cooling down, the sheet can be removed.
 The whole procedure takes about two minutes.

 The method has its limitations due to the fact that the plastic sheet may not thin out too much.
 Furthermore the accuracy normally differs between different regions of the model.
 The points first touching the mould are depicted most accurately; the parts touching the mould last are bulged most and are less precise.
 For this reason, forming with a negative form is best for an accurate reproduction of valleys, while forming with a positive form enhances the reproduction quality of mountain peaks.
 Plastic sheets are not suitable for depicting sharp-edged or crumpled forms.
 They are therefore not suitable for large scale models of high mountain regions or urban regions.

 To obtain a uniform thickness of the formed vinyl sheet, several techniques were developed, like blowing air through the thin holes before applying a vacuum or applying a gentle pretension of the sheet by using an additional male form.
-As a result, the accuracy of the points first touching the mould worsens.
-A limitation of heating to avoid excessive thinning and distortion of certain regions can be achieved by masking these regions.
+As a result, the accuracy of the points first touching the mould decreases.
+This limitation of heating, to avoid excessive thinning and distortion of certain regions, can be achieved by masking these regions.